Bittersweet is the way I would describe the moment I realized how much my mother loved her weaving job at the Ponemah Mill.

 Our group’s next stop was the “L” between the main and administration buildings.

-The final part of the tour took us into Ponemah Building #1, the large main building where my mother worked from about the mid-1930s to 1950.
+The final part of the tour took us into Ponemah Building #1, the large main building where my mother worked during the period 1937 to 1950.

 I was so anxious to see the inside space of Ponemah Building #1.
 Immense space, as we soon discovered.
 The floors measure about 750 X 75 feet.